BeDKD: Backdoor Defense Based on Directional Mapping Module and Adversarial Knowledge Distillation: Methodology

 Punish distillation applies a small number of poisoned data $D_{p}^{few*}$ identified by DMM to prevent the $CM$ from learning the backdoor mapping of the $f_{\theta^{*}}$ to erase the backdoor via the penalty loss function.
 The loss function:

 The optimize objectives of AKD as follows:

-The algorithm of the BeDKD is listed in Appendix B. During the training stage, the AKD performs a cycle iteration mechanism, alternating between trust and punish distillation.
+During the training stage, the AKD performs a cycle iteration mechanism, alternating between trust and punish distillation.
 By alternating these two distillations, AKD ensures that the clean mapping is strengthened through the trust distillation, while the backdoor mapping is gradually erased during the punish distillation.